+For easier shopping – you can catch all my supplies by clicking here.
 The oil colors I use change from time to time, as I try out new techniques and colors.
 I encourage my students to use good quality, artist quality paint, and save your pennies on your brushes and canvases.
 Email me at email@example.com or feel free to give me a call if you have any questions – I’m happy to help!
 I want to be absolutely sure you enjoy your workshop experience, and have no worries or frustrations related to your supplies.
 I purchase all of my supplies online to get the BEST prices.
 You’ll also need a bag for trash, a standing or tabletop easel, towels and canvas.
 See below for more details.

 I recommend Artist quality oil paints and you can find them all in my shop – check out my Dick Blick shop at the top of the page.
 There are 2 lists there, one is required colors (many of these you may already have), one list is recommended.
 Many of the required colors I use are in most oil painters’ supplies already.
 I do also allow water based oil paints, as well as acrylics to be used in my classes.
 In my online classes, acrylic painters receive conversions and guidance all along the way.
 I do recommend you purchase the first 3 colors listed here as the exact brands listed.